How to Paint Brick Wall Interior: A Comprehensive Guide

 Replacing Damaged Bricks

-• Clean out any debris from the cavity.
+• Clear any debris from the cavity.

 • Apply a layer of mortar to the bottom of the cavity.